Clkwong3/byte-burst/README.md

 ## Contributing

-If you'd like to contribute to the project with code or other contributions, we welcome your participation.
-Here's how you can get started:
+If you'd like to contribute to the project with code or other contributions, here's how you can get started:

 1. **Fork the Repository:** Start by forking the project's repository to your GitHub account.